Muzzle flashes & gun fire in After Effects

 Realistic Muzzle Flare Tutorial and Realistic Gun Props from Freddie Wong have good general advice along the lines of Maschwitz and Christiansen.
 His results are good, see his Chrono Trigger: Short Action Scene(recommended by Andrew Kramer).
 For a fun take-off in another direction, see Light Warfare - Behind the Scenes.

-In Episode 6: Gun Muzzle Flashes with Trapcode Particular (available as presets on Red Giant People) and QuickTip #65: Automated Gun Muzzle Effects (free preset), Harry Frank shows you how to create no-keyframe, automated gun muzzle flashes with Trapcode Particular.
+In Episode 6: Gun Muzzle Flashes with Trapcode Particular (available as presets on Red Giant People) and QuickTip #65: Automated Gun Muzzle Effects (free presets), Harry Frank shows you a simplified workflow to create no-keyframe, automated gun muzzle flashes with Trapcode Particular.

 And of course there are many more; here's a few:

 - Film Riot's Advanced Muzzle Flashes! (part of a streak on guns and bullets), and later Guns, Ricochets & Bad Words!, are fun and informative.

 - James Cawley in After Effects: Muzzle Flash Tutorial.